JetBrains/teamcity-documentation/topics/pull-requests.md

 <tag-list of="chapter" mode="tree" depth="4"/>

 The feature extends the original branch specification of the VCS roots, attached to the current build configuration, to include pull requests that match the specified filtering criteria.
-It monitors and triggers builds only on `head` branches (such as `refs/pull/*/head`).
+It monitors and triggers builds only on `head` branches:
+* For GitHub: `refs/pull/*/head`
+* For Bitbucket Server: `refs/pull-requests/*/from`
+* For GitLab: `refs/merge-requests/*/head`

-After a build is run on a pull request, TeamCity provides additional details for the pull request branch on the Build Overview page.
+After a build is run on a pull request, TeamCity provides additional details for the pull request branch on the __Build Results__ page.

 <img src="pr-info.png" alt="Pull request details" width="700"/>